How long are UBIS semester?

 All financial awards require that a student earn and keep a passing GPA; a minimum of a C (2.0) average for undergraduates and a B (3.0) average for graduates.
 All students receiving financial aid must enroll for and complete a minimum of 18 credits (6 courses) per year.

 UBIS offers two forms of financial aid to its students:

 - Scholarships- financial aid based on academic merit

 - Grants- financial aid based on financial need

-Academic merit is evaluated through presentation of a student’s transcripts and diplomas.
-Undergraduate students with a GPA of B+ (3.3) and Graduate students with a GPA of A- (3.5) can be considered for academic merit based scholarship awards.
+Academic merit is evaluated through the presentation of a student’s transcripts and diplomas.
+Undergraduate students with a GPA of B+ (3.3) and Graduate students with a GPA of A- (3.5) can be considered for academic merit-based scholarship awards.
 These awards are granted for the entire length of studies, on the condition that an acceptable GPA is kept over the entire study period.

 The following financial aid awards are available:

 Academic Excellence Scholarships: 10% available based on a student’s GPA.

 - For undergraduates: 10% = B+ (3.3) GPA